kubernetes-sigs/windows-testing/README.md

 There are a few important parameters that you need to use:

-- `--provider=local` - this will avoid using a cloud provider to provision new resources such as storage volumes or load balancers
+- `--provider=skeleton` - this will avoid using a cloud provider to provision new resources such as storage volumes or load balancers
 - `--ginkgo.focus="..."` - this regex chooses what [Ginkgo](http://onsi.github.io/ginkgo/) tests to run.
 - `--node-os-distro="windows"` - some test cases have different behavior on Linux & Windows.
 This tells them to test Windows.
 - `--ginkgo.skip="..."` - this regex chooses what tests to skip